The 5 Types of Developers and How Agile Can Help Them All

 The Lone Wolf

 The Lone Wolf is an enigma, a no-nonsense problem-solver.
-Highly competent, the Lone Wolf is a full-stack dev who seems to be able to do everything without help.
-They may keep to themselves personality-wise, but that doesn't mean they can't work well on the team when there are established goals to work toward.
+Highly competent, the Lone Wolf is a full-stack dev who can do everything without help.
+They may keep to themselves, but that doesn't mean they can't work well on the team when there are established goals to work toward.
 If the Lone Wolf is given autonomy, they can thrive.

-The downside of the Lone Wolf is that their projects can be inscrutable to others and impossible to pick up when they go on vacation or leave the organization.
+The downside of the Lone Wolf is that their projects can be difficult for others to understand and nearly impossible to take over when they go on vacation or leave the organization.

 The Dev-Optimist